ethereum/portal-network-specs/header-gossip-network.md

 ## Wire Protocol

+The [Portal wire protocol](./portal-wire-protocol.md) is used as wire protocol for the transaction gossip network.

+As specified in the [Protocol identifiers](./portal-wire-protocol.md#protocol-identifiers) section of the Portal wire protocol, the `protocol` field in the `TALKREQ` message **MUST** contain the value of `0x500D`.

-The Header Gossip Network is an overlay network on the [Discovery V5 Protocol](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md).
-The overlay network uses the PING/PONG/FINDNODES/FOUNDNODES/FINDCONTENT/FOUNDCONTENT/OFFER/ACCEPT messages from the [Portal Wire Protocol](./portal-wire-protocol.md).
+The network uses the PING/PONG/FINDNODES/FOUNDNODES/FINDCONTENT/FOUNDCONTENT/OFFER/ACCEPT messages from the [Portal Wire Protocol](./portal-wire-protocol.md).

 ### Distance Function

-The Header Gossip Network uses the standard XOR distance function.
+The network uses the standard XOR distance function.

 ### PING payload